 This functionality has been removed from Lock 11.
 There is no IP detection and the user will get redirected to the Active Directory login page where they will have to type in their credentials.
-It will still be available when using centralized login.
+It will still be available when using universal login.

 Lock 11 will default the scope parameter to

 'openid profile email'.
 This is to make the Last time you logged in with window work correctly.